 The CLAHRC West evidence team, collaborating with the team at the University of Durham that carried out the 2015 update, will revise the Durham version, incorporating Cochrane’s comments.
 We will also include all the relevant randomised trials published since the Durham update, as a list of studies.

-We are working closely with the Cochrane public health group to ensure this update is carried out to Cochrane’s high standards and it can be published promptly.
+We are working closely with the Cochrane public health group to ensure this update is carried out to Cochrane’s high standards and can be published promptly.

 The updated Cochrane Review will provide important evidence on preventing obesity in children.
 It has the potential for impact on national and international policy change.
 This current version is a highly cited publication and is cited in five policy documents, including the World Health Organisation (WHO), the UK National Institute for Clinical Excellence (NICE) and Australia Policy Online.